AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 ### Collection and Analysis of Fluoride Samples
+In order to measure the fluoride concentration, an Ion-Selective Electrode (ISE) fluoride probe is often used.
+One of the biggest issues in previous semesters was the inaccuracy of measurements taken by the fluoride probe.
+In order to mitigate these errors, the following quality-control procedures should be followed.

-There are three main critical interferences that can impact the accuracy of the Ion-Selective Electrode (ISE) fluoride probe.
+There are three main critical interferences that can impact the accuracy of the fluoride probe.
 The first is the presence of polyvalent cations such as Fe<sup>+3</sup> and Al<sup>+3</sup> which form complexes with F<sup>-</sup>.
 ISE fluoride probes can only detect solubilized fluoride and therefor would give inaccurate fluoride readings when in the presence of Fe<sup>+3</sup> and Al<sup>+3</sup> as is the case when Polyaluminum Chloride (PACl) coagulant is added to our experiments.
 As a remedy for this interference, Total Ionic Strength Adjuster Buffer (TISAB) solution is added to samples to solubilize the fluoride in the sample.
 The use of TISAB is also critical in remedying a second source of interference which is pH.
 TISAB solution is a buffer that keeps the sample at a constant pH of about 5-5.5 to avoid ISE probe interference from hydroxide at high pH and bifluoride formation, undetectable to ISE probe, at lower pH.
 Lastly, the temperature of the samples can also be a significant source of error in fluoride measurements.
 In order to collect accurate data, samples should not deviate more than $\pm 1^\circ$C from those used to create the standard curve or from each other ([EPA Method 9214](https://www.epa.gov/sites/production/files/2015-12/documents/9214.pdf)).

-[EM: First explain the purpose of this probe in your research.]

 Several quality control measures should be taken into consideration, such as the use of containers.
 The first is the highly recommended use of polyethylene plastic over glassware as fluoride can adsorb to glass, which may result in inaccurate readings.
 Another quality control measure is the use of an Initial Calibration Verification (ICV) standard and a Continuing Calibration Verification (CCV) standard.
 These would consist of a solution of known fluoride concentration within the mean expected fluoride concentration that is being tested.
 The ICV would be utilized as a way to test the accuracy of the calibration curve prior to the analysis of unknown samples.
 Similarly, The CCV would be use after every 10 samples as a way to check that the fluoride probe has not drifted significantly from the standard curve.
 Both ICV and CCV controls should be within 10% of their known values.
 A final quality control measure that is suggested is the use of a blank after each ICV and CCV.
 The control blank would contain 1 part water and 1 part TISAB to ensure that the fluoride probe was not contaminated in some way with residual fluoride.
-These are methods that would surely enhance the accuracy of data.
+Implementing these methods can possibly enhance the accuracy of data in future experiments.

-### Fluoride Waste Disposal

-We will be looking into how to dispose of fluoride waste that exits the reactor at the waste line.
-This question  has come up often while presenting our research.

-[EM: Avoid using "we."]

 ## Previous Work